 then you may have stumbled upon a solution that looks promising but can actually cause more harm than good.
 It’s not unusual when you drop a HDD for the heads to get damaged and possibly stuck.
 One of the problems with the Youtube solutions about opening hard drives is that they don’t consider the issues with opening a hard drive in a dirty environment.
 When we refer to dirty we mean anything with particles over .5 micron.
 Considering that average dust particles are about 10.0 microns you can see the problem.

-Another issue is that the buzzing noise a drive makes when the heads are stuck could be because the heads are mangled, often stuck in the ramp.
-If you un-stick these mangled heads then they could get back to the platters and escalate your case to a level-3 recovery, or worse, literally scrape your data away.
+Another issue is that buzzing noise you hear a disk drive make when the heads are stuck could be because the heads are bent, often stuck in the ramp.
+If you un-stick these bent or damaged heads then they could get back to the platters and escalate your case to a level-3 recovery, or worse, literally scrape your data away.

 When we receive a dropped disk drive we open it in one of our laminar airflow workstations (clean environment) and inspect the heads.
 If the heads are stuck to the platter we carefully detach the heads from the surface.
-Sometimes at least one of the slider/head pieces has broken free or will come off.
-In these cases the loose slider has to be found before the drive is turned back on, otherwise it can can cause more damage.
+In some cases at least one of the slider/head pieces has broken free or will come off.
+In this situation the loose slider has to be found before the drive is turned back on, otherwise it can can cause more damage or result in catastrophic failure.

 Here are some photos of the heads that were removed from a dropped Western Digital and a dropped Seagate HDD.